-Most of our work is done with years 10-13, since our experience suggests that these are the years when students tend to start thinking about subject/university choice.
+Most of our work is done with years 10-13.
 However, you know your students better than we do, and we are happy to work with younger students if you feel they would benefit from it.

 My school/college is in your link area - what opportunities are available to us?

 Peterhouse's link areas are Oxfordshire, Nottinghamshire and the London Borough of Hillingdon.
-Some of the events and opportunities available at Peterhouse are only available to state schools in those areas, and we've dedicated a section of this website (above) to this.
-You can, of course, participate in any of the other opportunities available at Peterhouse as well (also above).
+Some of our events and opportunities are only available to state schools in those areas, and we've dedicated a section of this website (above) to this.
+You can, of course, participate in any of the other opportunities available at Peterhouse as well, such as the Year 12 Residential, Year 12 Essay Prize, and the Open Days.
 All schools in our link areas are welcome to request a visit as part of our schools tours.

 My school/college is not in your link area - what opportunities are available to us?